Time Series Forecasting

 - Yearly Seasonality - By default, whether to use yearly seasonality is automatically determined, but you can explicitly specify it here.

 - Weekly Seasonality - By default, whether to use weekly seasonality is automatically determined, but you can explicitly specify it here.

 - Strength of Seasonality - Controls the weight of seasonality taken into account in the forecasting.

-- Capacity (Cap) Value - Largest possible value to be forecasted. e.g. Size of entire market, etc.
+- Trend Upper Limit - Upper Limit of trend.
+Largest possible value for the trend to be forecasted. e.g. Size of entire market, etc.